SecretFox/PhotoMode/README.md

 * `/option PhotoMode_Lock "target/random/playerName/self"`, can also be accessed from the command window
 * `/option PhotoMode_Vanity "target/random/playerName/self"`, can also be accessed from the command window
 * `/option PhotoMode_Window true/false` Shows/Hides command window.
 Same as right clicking the icon
 * `/option PhotoMode_StoreEmote1-10 "emoteString"` Stores emote string for PhotoMode_Emote command.
-Stored emote can be called in PhotoMode by pressing Select Team Member 1-10 keybinds
+Stored emote can be called in PhotoMode by pressing F1-F5 keys (or Shift + F1-F5 for 6-10)
 * `/option PhotoMode_MovementSpeed 1.0` Movement speed
 * `/option PhotoMode_PanSpeedX 1.0` Camera panning speed on X axis
 * `/option PhotoMode_PanSpeedY 1.0` Camera panning speed on Y axis